choplin/codexlog/docs/architecture.md

 # Architecture

-This document describes the architecture of codexlog, a CLI tool for browsing and analyzing Codex session logs.
+This document describes the architecture of agentlog, a CLI tool for browsing and analyzing Codex session logs.

 ## Overview

-codexlog is a Go-based CLI application that parses JSONL (JSON Lines) session logs produced by the Codex CLI and provides various viewing and filtering capabilities.
+agentlog is a Go-based CLI application that parses JSONL (JSON Lines) session logs produced by the Codex CLI and provides various viewing and filtering capabilities.

 ```
 ┌─────────────┐